phaticusthiccy/WhatsAsenaDuplicated/README.md

 **.interp** command useful for interpolating low frame rate videos.
 This system, which is the first in the world, is also seen in WhatsAsena, the world's first UserBot.
 Basically it superimposes the previous frame and produces new frames to replace blank datas.
 By doing a simple calculation, If we use **.interp 60** to a 300 frame 10 second video, the output will be about 4000-6000 frame.

 ### My Bot is Very Slowly, What should I do?
-Firstly, you can check your ethernet connection.
+Firstly, you can check your internet connection.
 Your ping, packet loss and bandwidth.
-WhatsAsena uses phone's ethernet connection (Wi-Fi, Li-Fi, Mobile).
+WhatsAsena uses phone's internet connection (Wi-Fi, Li-Fi, Mobile).
 So This is not about the WhatsAsena, it's about the device or the internet used.

 ### Where Can I Find the Number of Users?
 You can look at the values ​​written under our logo above.
 This value shows the current number of users.